XsongyangX/ift6285-hw1/README.md

 # Usage
 ## Counting words
-`./count.sh folder` will create two log files named `count.log` and `time.log`.
-Each line on the log files represents the word count and time taken to count of a file in the given folder.
+`./count.sh` will call the `count_type.py` and `graph.py` scripts with the correct arguments for the 1B-word corpus.

-`./count_type.sh folder` behaves in a similar way, but produces `count_type.log` and `time_type.log` instead.
-The word count is now of the token types (how many different words).
+`./count_type.py folder [options]` counts all readable non-binary files inside the folder and generates type counts, timing and vocabulary at the end.
+Use `-h` for help.

 ## Visualization
-`./graph.py` will read a given file and produce a `png` image of a graph.
+`./graph.py csv [options]` will read a given csv file and produce a `png` image of a graph.
 Use `-h` for help on how to use it.